09 November 2021

 R. Linda:

-Last week it was decided to have some "me time" for me Mam.
+Last week, it was decided to have some "me time" for Mam.
 She has been wanting to get out and see New Hampshire.
-Now she's seen a good part of it, but since the pandemic and her being of an age, she has been homebound.
-Not entirely, she does get out, but for recreation not so much.
+She's seen a good part of it, but she has been homebound since the pandemic.
+Not entirely; she does get out, but for recreation, not so much.

-I had last Wednesday off, so we decided to go to a local historical site, that she'd never been to.
+I had last Wednesday off, so we decided to go to a local historical site that she'd never been to.
 She got on her hiking boots, tied a sweater around her waist, and was ready to go.
-We stopped at a Subway and I bought us subs for lunch and two pops.
-So off we went, and I will say the day was simply perfect, bluebell sky, colour still on the trees, sun out to its full glory and we couldn't ask for a better setting.
+We stopped at a Subway, and I bought us subs and two pops for lunch.
+So off we went, and I will say the day was simply perfect, bluebell sky, colour still on the trees, sun out to its full glory, and we couldn't ask for a better setting.

-We arrived at the site which is called Monson, an early settlement from the 1700s in the town of what is now Milford, N.H., and all be old foundations, trails, fields, and one house that I am not sure be original, but I got the impression you could go inside when it was open (wasn't that day) and view how early settlers lived.
+We arrived at the site called Monson, an early settlement from the 1700s in the town of what is now Milford, N.H., and all are old foundations, trails, fields, woods, and one house that I believe is original.
+I got the impression you could go inside when it was open (wasn't that day) and view how early settlers lived.

-The other lot was across the way and not as picturesque, but it had the entrance and was packed with cars.
-We got ourselves up the slight incline and as we came over the rise there were fields on both sides of the path.
-I noticed you could ride horses, hike, and cross-country ski and it costs nothing but being a good Do-Bee and not littering or tearing the place up.
-And I will say it was neatly kept.
-There were some young moms with their kiddos down the way by the one house, all eating lunch or in some cases, kiddos chasing each other around.
+The other lot was not as picturesque across the way, but it had the entrance and was packed with cars.
+We got up the slight incline, and as we came over the rise, fields were on both sides of the path.
+I noticed you could ride horses, hike, and cross-country ski, and it costs nothing but being a good Do-Bee and not littering or tearing the place up.
+And it was neatly kept.
+There were some young moms with their kiddos down the way by the one house, all eating lunch or, in some cases, kiddos chasing each other around.

 As you enter |